napudumaran/Learning-Documentation-and-Projects/notes/Arch_Network_Config.md

 # Troubleshooting

-This section is for people who rebooted after first root login, and realized networking wasnt setup, losing our IP upon shutdown, and then not getting a new one upon boot up.
+This section is for in case we dont have network manager working for some reason when we installed it during the `chroot` in our Arch-Linux desktop environment before restart.

 After confirming that we lost our internet connection by pinging archlinux.org `ping archlinux.org` and getting Temporary failure in name resolution, we can now setup DHCP completely manually.